Cargo

-Cargo consists of goods conveyed by water, air, or land.
-In economics, freight is cargo that is transported at a freight rate for commercial gain.
-Cargo was originally a shipload but now covers all types of freight, including transport by rail, van, truck, or intermodal container.
-The term cargo is also used in case of goods in the cold-chain, because the perishable inventory is always in transit towards a final end-use, even when it is held in cold storage or other similar climate-controlled facilities.
-The term freight is commonly used to describe the movements of flows of goods being transported by any mode of transportation.
+In transportation, cargo refers to goods transported by land, water or air, while freight refers to its conveyance.
+In economics, freight refers to goods transported at a freight rate for commercial gain.
+The term cargo is also used in case of goods in the cold-chain, because the perishable inventory is always in transit towards a final end-use, even when it is held in cold storage or other similar climate-controlled facilities, including warehouses.